netx-ulx/NC/XorCoding/README.md

     $ onos localhost
     ```

     In ONOS CLI command prompt you will be able to see the apps installed and activate other apps if you wish.
-For a list of possible commands that you can use here, type:
+For a list of possible commands that you can use here, type: (in my opinion, here it would be better to write down how to check if your onos app has been detected correctly)

     ```
     onos> help onos